Shared Task

 - Evaluate how well the circuit (model with only the most important components not ablated) performs, or replicates the full model’s behavior.

-In the circuit localization track, participants are asked to employ the MIB benchmark’s provided code to discover and evaluate LM circuits.
+In the circuit localization track, participants are asked (but not required) to employ the MIB benchmark’s provided code to discover and evaluate LM circuits.

-Two evaluation criteria are employed: 1. how well the circuit performs overall, and 2. how well it replicates the model’s behavior.
-Past evaluations often implicitly conflates these two, while here we follow the MIB’s approach in treating them as complementary but separate concepts.
+Two evaluation criteria are employed: 1. how well the circuit performs overall (the CPR metric), and 2. how well it replicates the model’s behavior (the CMD metric).
+Past evaluations often implicitly conflate these two, while here we follow the MIB’s approach in treating them as complementary but separate metrics.
 More details concerning the evaluation are available in the MIB Circuit Localization Repository.

 Causal Variable Localization Track